huseyin-ensari/ikinci-el-project/README.md

 ## İkinci El Project (Second Hand Project)

+The place where users sell the products they use.
+Users who see this can bid and buy.

 <!-- prettier-ignore -->
 | TECHNOLOGY | STYLE | LINTERS | DEPLOY | DESIGN | BACKEND |
 |--|--|--|--|--|--|